lucylai96/lucylai96.github.io/teaching.md

 > “Students will leave this course having developed a greater appreciation for the power of music through dialogues between an age-old art and a budding field of science.”  - from the course syllabus

-Did I fulfill my promises? :p
+Did I fulfill my promises? :-)

 #### Course Evaluations
 * [what they thought of the course](./files/coll158_evals.pdf)